j0hnwesl3yyy/recipe-rating-analysis/README.md

 Authors: Ananya Krishnan and JohnWesley Pabalate

 ## Introduction
-Food and nutrition play a crucial role in people’s choices when selecting recipes.
+Food and nutrition play a significant role in people’s choices when selecting recipes.
 Some individuals may prefer high-carb meals, while others prioritize protein-rich options.
 But do these macronutrient differences influence how people rate recipes?

-In this project, we investigate whether high-carb, low-protein recipes receive significantly different ratings compared to other recipes.
+In this project, we will investigate whether high-carb, low-protein recipes receive significantly different ratings compared to other recipes.

 ### Why Does This Matter?
 Understanding how carbohydrates and protein impact recipe ratings can provide valuable insights for different groups: